The Shiro Architects customer experience (CX) journey

 This diagram is adapted from a pretty much standard industry map of value chain inputs and outputs.
 However, showing commitment to understanding how to engage users’ feedback up and down the chain in the pursuit of improved product and service quality – however the customer perceives it – is simple quality assurance, and makes for smarter marketing and lowered customer resistance.

 Let us apply your users’ knowledge and experience to make you more money across each step of property’s value chain

-As the number of Australian commercial property owners and developers employing executives bearing titles or job descriptions incorporating “customer experience” (or CX) grows, the greater should grow the informed customer-relationship management competence of those providing space and services to the country’s property customers.
+The number of major Australian commercial property owners and developers employing executives bearing titles or job descriptions incorporating “customer experience” (or CX) is growing.

 How social internet literacy offers the path to better property CX